OpenDSA/OpenDSA/RST/en/Glossary.rst

       takes up storage during the execution of a computer program.
       In the :term:`object-oriented programming paradigm`, objects
       are the basic units of operation.
-      Objects have state in the form of :term:`data members`, and they know how to perform certain actions (:term:`methods <method>`).
+      Objects have state in the form of :term:`data members <data member>`, and they know how to perform certain actions (:term:`methods <method>`).